yjg30737/pyqt-svg-button/README.md

 So i overrided the method to set SVG icon with the power of CSS.

 By the way, parent class of this is `QPushButton`.
+I will update `QToolButton` of this when i'm ready to do so.

 (the repo/package name has changed on 2022/05/18 from pyqt-svg-icon-pushbutton)